 Stewart Sarkozy-Bancozy, Senior Advisor North America / Global Strategic Partnerships and Development Director at the Resilient Cities Network (GRCN) and Founder & Chief Precoverist at Precovery Labs

 Facilitator: Joyce Coffee, CEO, Climate Resilience Consulting

 Coordination and Collaboration in the Resilience Ecosystem (CCRE) Program

-This project is the 2021 grant recipient of the Coordination and Collaboration in the Resilience Ecosystem (CCRE)’s “Defining Characteristics for Finance-Ready Resilience Plans and Projects” strategic investment.
-It is funded by a grant from the Climate Resilience Fund.
+This project was the 2021 grant recipient of the Coordination and Collaboration in the Resilience Ecosystem (CCRE)’s “Defining Characteristics for Finance-Ready Resilience Plans and Projects” strategic investment.
+It was funded by a grant from the Climate Resilience Fund, made possible in part by a NOAA cooperative agreement.
 ASAP is proud to be a part of this group of projects and parallel work to add value to the US Climate Resilience Toolkit (CRT) Steps to Resilience.
 Learn more about CCRE here.